Skip to main content

 The UK has one of the most rigorous pet travel border checking regimes in the world, and I am aware that every dog travelling into Great Britain on approved routes has its microchip and paperwork checked to ensure they are properly vaccinated and old enough to travel.

-In the previous parliamentary session, the Animal Welfare (Import of Dogs, Cats and Ferrets) Bill was introduced as a Private Members’ Bill sponsored by former Conservative MP Selaine Saxby.
+The Animal Welfare (Import of Dogs, Cats and Ferrets) Bill was first introduced as a Private Members’ Bill sponsored by former Conservative MP Selaine Saxby.
 Unfortunately, despite support from the last Government, the Bill did not complete its passage before the general election.

-Still retaining its unanimous cross-party support, Danny Chambers MP has reintroduced the Bill in this current Parliamentary Session.
-I can assure you, I am supporting it fully as it makes its way through the House.
-The Bill, which has been co-supported by Dr Neil Hudson MP, Shadow Defra Minister, includes the same provisions as the previous version of the Bill such as the measures to address the problem of low-welfare imports of dogs, cats and ferrets into the United Kingdom.
+Still retaining its unanimous cross-party support, the Bill has been reintroduced in this parliamentary session and co-sponsored by Dr Neil Hudson MP, Shadow Defra Minister.
+The Bill includes the same provisions as the previous version of the Bill such as the measures to address the problem of low-welfare imports of dogs, cats and ferrets into the United Kingdom.
 The Bill includes powers to prohibit the bringing into Great Britain of dogs and cats that are mutilated (which includes the cropping of a dog’s ears, the docking of a dog’s tail or the declawing of a cat), subject to limited exemptions.

 You may also be interested in